 Though terrifying, most people just thought of the Cropsey legend as a story, something parents told their children to keep them from straying too far from home and a tactic older siblings used to scare their younger brothers and sisters.
 But in 1987, the residents of Staten Island were rocked by the Cropsey legend becoming a real story when Andre Rand was unmasked as the real Cropsey killer.

-This is the story of a children’s nightmare come to life.
-Once, "Cropsey" was just an urban legend, the boogeyman of Staten Island, the most rural of New York City’s five boroughs.
-Cropsey was rumored to be a homicidal madman, an escaped mental patient with a hook for a hand who hunted children and dragged them back to the abandoned ruins of the old , a former tuberculosis sanitorium.
+As the story goes, Cropsey was rumored to be a homicidal madman, an escaped mental patient with a hook for a hand who hunted children and dragged them back to the tunnel system that lay under the abandoned ruins of the old Seaview Hospital, a former tuberculosis sanitarium.

-Willowbrook State School was closed in 1987.
-In that same year, Rand was arrested in connection with the disappearance of a 12-year-old girl with Down syndrome, Jennifer Schweiger.
-Thanks to the loss of his job, Rand was homeless and living in a makeshift campsite on the grounds of the abandoned school, not far from the abandoned Seaview Hospital so closely tied to the Cropsey legend.
+That same year, Andre Rand, former janitor of the school of horrors, was arrested in connection with the disappearance of Jennifer Schweiger, a 12-year-old girl with Down syndrome.
+At the time, Rand was homeless and living in a makeshift campsite on the grounds of the abandoned school, not far from the ruinous Seaview Hospital that was so closely tied to the Cropsey legend.

-Rand was sentenced to 25 years in prison for the Schweiger kidnapping.
-He would have been eligible for parole in 2008, but in 2004 police found new evidence in the Holly Ann Hughes case.
-Rand was convicted on a second kidnapping charge and given a second 25-year sentence.
-He will not be eligible for parole until 2037 when he will be 93 years old.
+Rand would have been eligible for parole in 2008, but in 2004, new evidence came to light linking him to the disappearance of Holly Ann Hughes.
+A fellow inmate took notes of conversations he had with Rand in which the latter described in detail his abduction of the girl.
+Rand was convicted on a second kidnapping charge and given another 25-year sentence.
+He will not be eligible for parole until 2037, when he will be 93 years old.